ServerPilot/API/README.md

 an SSL certificate, the SSL certificate is a custom certificate rather than an AutoSSL certificate.

 To know whether AutoSSL is available for an app, use the `autossl` key.
-The `autossl` key will only exist when the account is on a paid plan.
 If the value of `available` is `true`, there will also be a `domains` key with a list of the domains in the currently available AutoSSL certificate.
 Note that the `autossl` key is only available through this app details API, not through the [apps list API](#list-all-apps) that lists all apps of the account.

 ### Delete an App